rebelreyek/UniTime/README.md

 # UniTime
-student involvement tracker for frc2399 The Fighting Unicorns - this is NOT the purdue scheduling software
+Student involvement tracker for FRC2399 The Fighting Unicorns _this is NOT the purdue scheduling software_